facile-it/facile-it.github.io/content/blog/eng/from-zero-to-infinite-the-final-keyword.md

 The concept expressed by the final keyword is that a class cannot be extended.
 The programmer must take this decision at the design stage by using this keyword.

 In some cases, extension by inheritance is a good solution while in some others it is either not possible or wrong.
-The keyword `final` is a "tool" given to the programmer to express this constraint.
+The `final` keyword is a "tool" given to the programmer to express this constraint.

-Why should someone set such a strong constraint?.
-The answers are many, all aim of having a robust, and more manageable code-base.
-For example to avoid the proliferation of infinite hierarchies of classes such as VCL (https://en.wikipedia.org/wiki/Visual_Component_Library), which are difficult to extend and maintain.
-In this case, even being a well-made library, the use of inheritance has been used a lot.
+Why should someone set such a strong constraint?
+The answers are many and they all aim at having a robust and more manageable code-base.
+For example, to avoid the proliferation of infinite hierarchies of classes such as VCL (https://en.wikipedia.org/wiki/Visual_Component_Library), which are difficult to extend and maintain.
+In this case, even though it is a well-made library, inheritance has been used a lot.

-Furthermore, I use the `final` keyword to reduce the API surface API surface that needs to be covered by BC breaks avoidance in a distributed library.
+Furthermore, I use the `final` keyword to reduce the API surface that needs to be covered by BC breaks avoidance in a distributed library.

 Furthermore, using `final` forces the adoption of interfaces for example, for testing.
 This is a positive side effect indirectly caused by the use of this keyword.

 If we encounter a class with the `final` keyword, it means that the designer of the class doesn't want us to inherit from it.
 If we want to extend some behaviors, we must do it by composition or other mechanisms like events (PSR-14 https://www.php-fig.org/psr/psr-14 ) or plugins.

-I think that this is a good features of the language.
+I think that this is a good feature of the language.
 In fact, by using the `final` keyword we provide important information on how the class should be used.
 Therefore, we reduce the effort of developers since they will spend less time analysing the design class.

 # S.O.L.I.D, Liskov and final